 Someone to vote for you - proxy voting

-If you can't vote in person, you can appoint someone to cast your vote for you.
+If you are registered to vote but can't vote in person, you can appoint someone to cast your vote for you.

 This is called a proxy vote.